FlUxIuS/p0f3plus/README.md

 ## Why I should use this tool?

-This tool is slow compared to the original C implementation of p0f3, but can be used to identify packets, and be extend very quickly with useful features that use also data contained in the packets.
+This tool is slow compared to the original C implementation of p0f3, but can be used to identify packets, and can be extend very quickly with useful features that use payloads contained in the packets.

-Originally, this tool was developped because the p0f implementation in Scapy is obsolete with p0f3 signatures, and these signatures where needed as an additionnal way to identify an OS, or/and a service.
+Originally, this tool was developped because the p0f implementation in Scapy is obsolete with p0f3 signatures, and these signatures were needed as a backup way to identify an OS, or/and a service.

 ### Quick run